fbpx

 Prompts have become a popular modeling approach in programming.
 It simplifies prompt creation and management with specialized classes and functions, including the essential PromptTemplate.

-Document Loaders and Utils:
+Document loaders and Utils

 LangChain’s Document Loaders and Utils modules simplify data access and computation.
 Document loaders convert diverse data sources into text for processing, while the utils module offers interactive system sessions and code snippets for mathematical computations.

-The widely used index type involves generating numerical embeddings for each document using an Embedding Model.
-These embeddings, along with the associated documents, are stored in a vectorstore.
-This vectorstore enables efficient retrieval of relevant documents based on their embeddings.
+The widely used index type involves generating numerical embeddings for each document using an embedding model.
+These embeddings, along with the associated documents, are stored in a vector store.
+This vector store enables efficient retrieval of relevant documents based on their embeddings.

 LangChain offers a flexible approach for tasks where the sequence of language model calls is not deterministic.
 Its “Agents” can act based on user input and previous responses.
 The library also integrates with vector databases and has memory capabilities to retain the state between calls, enabling more advanced interactions.

-Building Our App
+Building our App

 Now that we’ve gained an understanding of LangChain, let’s build a PDF Q/A Bot app using LangChain and OpenAI.
 Let me first show you the architecture diagram for our app and then we will start with our app creation.